allenai/ontoemma/README.md

 - `source_kb` source KB as KnowledgeBase object
 - `target_kb` target KB as KnowledgeBase object

-The module builds the following token maps:

-- `s_ent_to_tokens` mapping entities in source KB to word and n-gram character tokens
-- `t_ent_to_tokens` mapping entities in target KB to word and n-gram character tokens
-- `s_token_to_ents` mapping tokens found in source KB to entities in source KB containing those tokens
-- `t_token_to_ents` mapping tokens found in target KB to entities in target KB containing those tokens
-- `s_token_to_idf` mapping tokens found in source KB to their IDF in source KB
-- `t_token_to_idf` mapping tokens found in target KB to their IDF in target KB

-Candidates are accessed through the `select_candidates` method, which takes an input research_entity_id from the source KB and returns an ordered list of candidates from the target KB.
-The candidates are ordered by the sum of their token IDF scores.
+Candidates are accessed through the `select_candidates` method, which takes an input research_entity_id from the source KB and returns an ranked list of candidates from the target KB.
+The candidates are ranked by the sum of their token IDF scores.

-The output of the `CandidateSelection` module is evaluated using the `eval` method, which takes as input:

-- `gold_mappings` a list of tuples defining the gold standard mappings
-- `top_ks` a list of k's (top k from candidate list to return)

-The `eval` method compares the candidates generated against the gold standard mappings, returning the following:

-- `cand_count` total candidate yield
-- `precisions` precision value associated with each k in `top_ks`
-- `recalls` recall value associated with each k in `top_ks`

 ### Feature generation module
-The module `FeatureGenerator` is used to generate features from a candidate pair.
+The module `EngineeredFeatureGenerator` is used to generate features from a candidate pair.

-`FeatureGenerator` is initialized with the following inputs:

-- `s_kb` source KB as KnowledgeBase object
-- `t_kb` target KB as KnowledgeBase object

-The module generates word and character-based n-gram tokens of entity aliases and the canonical names of entity parents and children.
-The module also uses a nltk stemmer and lemmatizer to produce stemmed and lemmatized version of canonical name tokens.
+The module generates engineered features using the word and character n-gram tokens of entity aliases, definitions, synonyms, and dependancy parse roots.

-The `calculate_features` method is the core of this module.
-It generates a set of pairwise features between two input entities given by their respective entity ids from the source and target KBs.
-This is returned as the feature vector used in the `OntoEmmaModel`.

 ### UMLS training data
 The module `extract_training_data_from_umls` is used to extract KB and concept mapping data from UMLS for use in ontology matching training and evaluation.